fastly/fastly-magento2/Documentation/Guides/IMAGE-OPTIMIZATION.md

 Please note that deep image optimization will add background color definition to every image as defined in your theme.
 This will result in WebP images switching from WebP lossless to WebP lossy.
 One of the major differences between lossless and lossy is that it drops the alpha channel from PNG images.
-This will result in much smaller images however may it may clash with your background theme.
+This will result in much smaller images however may result in images with transparencies looking odd on product and campaign pages that use a different background.

 As an example an image from the Luma theme that originally looked like this